From suffering to suffering, he had gradually arrived at the conviction that life is a war; and that in this war he was the conquered.

 Les Miserables by Victor Hugo

 I thought those words would be my last to the world.
 Words that run deep from one of my favourite books.
 Aptly found in Volume I, Book Second – The Fall, Chapter VII.
 The Interior of Despair.

-On November 5, 2015 I overdosed on 1500 units of short acting insulin, a bottle of benadryl, and half a bottle of vodka.
+On November 5, 2015 I overdosed on insulin.
 It was not my first suicide attempt.
 The first was when I was 14.
 It may not be my last in my lifetime.

 I did not do it for pity or attention.
 The elements that contributed to this attempt and those before are many and complex.
 Ultimately, I wanted to cease being a burden on others.
 I wanted to die.
 I nearly did.
 I awoke sad that I did not.

 I do not now want pity.